-While the Cold War may have ended with Russia on its knees, the aggression of that time still exists.
+While the events of the Cold War may have ended with Russia on its knees, the aggression of that time still exists.
 Under the command of Vladimir Putin, Russia invaded Ukraine on this day a year ago, to settle old feuds.
-The Cold War indeed concluded for America, the West, and the third-world countries, but for Russia, it never was.
+The Cold War indeed concluded for America, the West, and the third-world countries, but for Russia, it never did.

 If you want to submit your articles and/or research papers, please check the Submissions page.